Tracymbone/My_Awwards/readme.md

 Trcay Mbone
 Software Developer
 ### PROJECT LINK
+This link will take you to my project

 ## SETUP INSTRUCTION
 This project is also foung in other medias.
 ## TECHNOLOGIES USED